pschaus/book_lepl1402/source/part2.rst

 Control Flow Graph and node coverage
 ------------------------------------

-The following example shows an implementation of the :code:`min()` function that contains a bug:
+The following example shows an implementation of the :code:`min()` method that contains a bug:

 ..  code-block:: java